deadCStler/Odin-ShoppingCart/README.md

 Things pending to do:

-- Implement Store: Either make it store locator or show some images with maps
-- Brand Profile styling
+- Brand Page
   - Development Page
-- Best Section at Home page
 - Search
+  - idea for this is dailog and with the help of product display page we will display the results
+    - if no the no prod found page
 - Loading pages for Prod Page, ItemsPage

 Bugs to address: